Karijini National Park is Western Australia’s second largest national park.

 Dramatic landscapes in the park range from massive mountains and escarpments rising out of the flat valleys to the high plateau dissected by breathtaking gorges.
 Complimented by stony, tree-lined watercourses which wind their way over the dusty plain, erosion has slowly carved this landscape out of rocks that are over 2,500 million years old.

 There are many beautiful gorges and sites to visit in Karijini National Park.
 Be sure to include Dales Gorge, Fortescue Falls, Weano Gorge and Oxers Lookout.
 Park activities include camping, swimming and bushwalking, with facilities for shade, picnics, BBQs, viewing platforms and toilets.
-The camping areas are Dales and an overflow facility, and bookings are essential.

 Visitor fees apply for National Parks in Western Australia.
 Park passes do not include camping.
 Separate fees apply.
 For more information on park passes visit Parks and Wildlife.